zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The explicit coordinate representation[^17] is more revealing:
+The explicit coordinate representation is more revealing:

-[^17]: We omit the radial component because its value is zero.

 $$ \tag{18.5}
 \begin{aligned}